 the search is a “stop and frisk” of a person the police reasonably suspect has committed a crime.8

 In short, police must respect people’s reasonable expectation of privacy and may not execute searches without meeting Fourth Amendment prerequisites.

-The theory behind motions to suppress is that any evidence that is found through an unlawful search is tainted.
-Therefore, it is only fair for this unlawfully-obtained evidence to be inadmissible (“suppressed”) at trial.
+The theory behind motions to suppress is that any evidence found through an unlawful search is tainted.
+Therefore, it is only fair for a judge to hold this unlawfully-obtained evidence as inadmissible (“suppressed”) at trial.

-Note that the exclusionary rule applies not only to the original evidence that was illegally-obtained but also to any new evidence that that illegally-obtained evidence lead police to (“the fruit of the poisonous tree“).
+Note that the exclusionary rule applies to the original evidence that was illegally obtained and any new evidence that the illegally-obtained evidence leads police to (“the fruit of the poisonous tree“).

 There are some exceptions to the exclusionary rule where evidence that was illegally obtained could still be admitted at trial: